dusterio/link-preview/README.md

 ```

 ## Todo
-1. Add more unit tests
+1. Add more unit and integration tests
 2. Update documentation
 3. Add more parsers